-The main challenge we face as systems and computational biologists in multi omics data integration is the lack of biological question to drive the analyses.
-DIABLO fills this gap by proposing a holistic, data-driven and hypotheses free approach to posit novel hypotheses to be functionally validated in the laboratory.
+The lack of biological questions that prevail in multi omics data integration is the major challenge systems and computational biologists face in the omics era.
+DIABLO fills this gap by proposing multivariate exploratory and integrative analyses with a holistic, data-driven and hypotheses free approach to posit novel hypotheses to be functionally validated in the laboratory.

 Online Methods